hteumeuleu/caniemail/_features/css-padding.md

     }
 }
 notes_by_num: {
-    "1": "Only supported on table cells."
+    "1": "Partial.
+Only supported on table cells."
 }
 ---